-Grants may also be awarded to 501(c)(3) nonprofit organizations and established religious organizations to repair or replace places of worship damaged or destroyed by Hurricane Florence.
+Grants may also be awarded to 501(c)(3) nonprofit organizations and established religious organizations to repair or replace places of worship damaged or destroyed by the recent named storms.

 Applicants will be notified when their proposal is scheduled for consideration at a meeting of the Golden LEAF Board of Directors.
 This notification typically occurs no less than ten days prior to a regularly scheduled meeting.
 Applications will not necessarily be taken up at the next meeting of the Board or in the order they are received.

 The Golden LEAF Board of Directors will decide whether or not to fund the proposal, request more information, or take some other action.
 Communications regarding the application and the Board’s action will be sent to the Project Director on the application form.